Our Work

 Past Initiatives

-Through nearly 50 years of sustained partnerships across the state and nation, LEH-funded projects and events have reached an audience of more than 74 million people and residents of each of Louisiana’s 64 parishes.
+Through 50 years of sustained partnerships across the state and nation, LEH-funded projects and events have reached an audience of more than 74 million people and residents of each of Louisiana’s 64 parishes.

 Below we highlight some of the major investments the LEH has made into public programming throughout its history.